IABTechLab/SHARC/draft_messaging_protocol.md

-# DRAFT INSPRIATION FROM SHARC
+# DRAFT INSPRIATION FROM SIMID

 # Messaging Protocol
 In SHARC, the media player and the creative overlay communicate by exchanging asynchronous signals that maintain a custom messaging protocol.
-This protocol governs [8.1 Data Layer](8.1.
-Data Layer), [8.3 Transport Layer](8.3 Transport Layer), and [8.4 Session Layer](8.4 Session Layer).
+This protocol governs [8.1 Data Layer](#81-data-layer), [8.3 Transport Layer](8.3 Transport Layer), and [8.4 Session Layer](8.4 Session Layer).

 ## 8.1.
 Data Layer
 SHARC messages transport data.
 In HTML environments, the data is the ``message` argument of the Window.postMessage() function.